boldsystems-central/barcode-data-portal/README.md

   - `docs`
     - Additional documentation
   - `ETL`
-    - Data (BCDM) extration, transformation and loading
+    - Data (BCDM) extraction, transformation, and loading
   - `services`
-    - API services; serves the application data but can also be used independently
+    - API services; serve the application data but can also be used independently
   - `static`
     - Assets for application presentation
   - `templates`